leighd2008/practicalmachinelearning/index.md

 ## Building the model
 ### Cross-Validation
 To allow for validation of the model prior to using it to assess the 20 test cases, we will split the data 70:30 into a training set and a validation set.
+The training set will be used to build the model and the validation set will be used to estimate the out of sample error rate via the confusion matrix (~ 1- accuracy).

 ```r